ConEmu/ConEmu.github.io/en/ClearScreen.md

 your shell behavior is the same.

-## ‘Clear’ command in the ConEmu menu  {#clear-command}
+## â€˜Clearâ€™ command in the ConEmu menu  {#clear-command}

-There are requests from our users to add ‘Clear’ command to the ConEmu [system menu](SystemMenu.html).
+There are requests from our users to add â€˜Clearâ€™ command to the ConEmu [system menu](SystemMenu.html).

 [References](https://github.com/Maximus5/ConEmu/issues?q=is:issue clear screen label:status-rejected]):